fernzaaron/A1-Portfolio/README.md

 #gradients
 - i used a linear gradient in the header of all pages (blue to purple).
-- i also used another linear gradient that goes straight down for the background of my projects page.
+- i also used another linear gradient that goes 135 deg froim the top right to the bottom right for the background of my projects page.

 #color scheme